emendir/BrenthyAndWalytis/ReadMe.md

 python3 .
 ```

+Brenthy wil ask you whether you want to install or just run it.

+For details on how to run Brenthy & Walytis, see [Running From Source](/Documentation/Brenthy/User/RunningFromSource.md)

+For details on how to install Brenthy & Walytis, see [Installing Brenthy](/Documentation/Brenthy/User/InstallingBrenthy.md)

 ### Use Walytis

 1. Install the `walytis_beta_api package`

 ```sh
 pip install walytis_beta_api
 ```

 2. Start playing around:

 ```python
 import walytis_beta_api as waly blockchain = waly.Blockchain.create("MyFirstBlockchain")
 block = blockchain.add_block("Hello there!".encode())
 ```

-Brenthy wil ask you whether you want to install or just run it.

-For details on how to run Brenthy & Walytis, see [Running From Source](/Documentation/Brenthy/User/RunningFromSource.md)

-For details on how to install Brenthy & Walytis, see [Installing Brenthy](/Documentation/Brenthy/User/InstallingBrenthy.md)
+Read the [Tutorial](/Documentation/Walytis/Tutorials/0-TutorialOverview.md) to learn how to use Walytis, and start building cool stuff!

 ## Documentation